BHAVYASHAHM123/spam_detection_documentation/docs/naive_bayes.md

 # Naive Bayes

+!!!
+Naive Bayes
-`Naive Bayes` : Suppose we have a dataset of weather conditions and corresponding target variable "Play".
+    Naive Bayes Suppose we have a dataset of weather conditions and corresponding target variable "Play".
 So using this dataset we need to decide that whether we should play or not on a particular day according to the weather conditions.

 1. Convert the given dataset into frequency tables.